 Some electric kettles even have a temperature control system.
 However, when it comes to cleaning the kitchen appliances, people tend to overlook the cleaning of the electric kettle.

-Cleaning is an inherent part of maintenance of the equipment because the mineral deposits, especially from hard water cause scaling which gradually slow down the process of heating.
+Cleaning is an inherent part of the maintenance of the equipment because of the mineral deposits, especially from hard water cause scaling, which gradually slows down the process of heating.

 Besides, apart from destroying your kettle’s sleek appearance, this gunk called kettle furring, can even spoil your morning tea or coffee when you find the flakes floating freely in your tea or coffee.
 So, here are some tips and tricks to help clean your electric kettle.

 How to Descale and Clean an Electric Kettle

 Steps for cleaning

 - Fill the kettle up to half or three-quarters level with equal parts of water and white vinegar.

 - Turn off the kettle and remove its power cord plug from the wall outlet.

 - Let the vinegar-water mix sit in the kettle for 15-20 minutes.
 Now, throw the water away and rinse the equipment.